Medicine Ball Squat exercise demonstration image

 Breathing

-Inhale while lowering into the squat; exhale forcefully as you drive back up to the starting position.
-Brace the core throughout the movement.
+Inhale as you lower into the squat; exhale as you drive up.
+Brace your core before descending.

 Tempo